HomeTips & HacksTen Ways to Prepare Your House for Winter

 2. Inspect and clean the gutters and downspouts

-While you're at it, make sure that the downspouts direct water at least 3-4 feet away from your foundation to prevent any flooding when the snow does melt.
-By making sure that your gutters are clear, you won't have to worry about potential water and then ice buildup.
+While you’re at it, make sure that the downspouts direct water at least 3-4 feet away from your foundation to prevent flooding when the snow melts.
+By ensuring your gutters are clear, you won’t have to worry about potential water and ice buildup.

 3. Seal gaps and cracks around windows and doors